ibrahim10h/PyAMI/README.md

 **Quantum-Secure Authentication and Key Agreement via Abstract Multi-Agent Interaction**

 # Description
 The PyAMI project implements the AMI authentication and key generation protocol in a multi-agent system consisting of multiple virtual machines.
+It also has an option to run the multi-agent system instead entirely on a local machine if no remote machines are available.

 # Requirements
 ### Local Requirements